samaneh-hesabi/Calssification-Naive-Bayes-Iris-Dataset/README.md

-<div style="font-size:2.5em; font-weight:bold; text-align:center; margin-top:20px;">Naive Bayes Classification Project</div>
+<div style="font-size:2.5em; font-weight:bold; text-align:center; margin-top:20px;">Simple Iris Classification with Naive Bayes</div>

 # 1. Project Overview
-This project implements a Naive Bayes classifier for the Iris dataset, demonstrating a complete machine learning workflow from data preprocessing to model evaluation.
-The implementation follows best practices in machine learning and Python development.
+This is a simple implementation of a Naive Bayes classifier for the famous Iris flower dataset.
+The code demonstrates how to:

+1. Load the Iris dataset
+2. Split data into training and testing sets
+3. Train a Gaussian Naive Bayes model
+4. Make predictions
+5. Evaluate model performance
+6. Visualize results with informative plots

 # 1.1 Dataset Description
-The Iris dataset is a classic dataset in machine learning, containing measurements of 150 iris flowers from three different species:
+The Iris dataset contains measurements of 150 iris flowers from three different species:
 - Iris setosa
 - Iris versicolor
 - Iris virginica